Friedrich Air Conditioning: Current products

-In 2012, the company introduced the entry-level Chill and Uni-Fit lines of room air conditioners manufactured by LG and produced in China as replacements for the Deluxe/CP line.
-The Chill and Uni-Fit are low-cost alternatives to the Kühl and WallMaster series.
-Both of these lines were both re-designed to include Wi-Fi capability, heating capability (on select versions), and QuietMaster technology in 2021 and 2019, respectively; with the Chill line now being called the Chill Premier.
+In 2012, the entry-level Uni-Fit (thru-the-wall units) and Chill (window units) lines of room air conditioners were introduced.
+The Uni-Fit and Chill were manufactured by LG and produced in China.
+However, both lines were revamped in 2019 and 2021, respectively, at which point TCL began to produce them.
+They are low-cost alternatives to the Kühl/Kühl Q and WallMaster series.
+Additionally, at the time of their 2019/2021 redesign, Wi-Fi capability, electric heating capability (on select versions), and QuietMaster technology began to be offered; with the Chill line having been rebranded to Chill Premier.